 Limit practice trials for each test to those described in the individual measurement procedures.
 Allow the participant to rest between tests if out of breath or fatigued.
-If a test is not attempted because the participant refuses or cannot understand the instructions, record "Participant refused".
+If a test is not attempted because the participant refuses or if the test is not administered due to technical problems, staffing problems or similar unrelated issues, record "Participant refused or technical problems".
 If you or the participant considers the test unsafe or if they cannot physically complete the test, record "Not attempted, unable, or unsafe" on the scoring form.

 Footwear: To reduce effects of different footwear on test performance, the participant should wear tennis shoes or comfortable walking shoes with minimal, blunt heels or no heels.
+High heels alter a participants gait and balance.
 The participant may perform the tests in non-slip socks if appropriate footwear is not available.